zagorski32611/solidity-workshop-1/tutorials/2016-02-17-solidity-systems-I.md

 - The more contracts that are in the system the harder they become to manage, and a strategy that makes a small system work may not be suitable for a medium-sized or large one.

 - Modularity comes with a cost, because it requires more code, storage variables and calls.
 On the public chain, where the gas limitations are quite severe (for obvious reasons), even a small modular system could be hard to deploy and run.
 Generally, when it comes to scalability vs. efficiency I tend to go with scalability.
 The large, expensive contracts in an excessively modular system can after all be improved and replaced, but if the contracts are locked down that may not be an option.

-### Next tutorial

-The next tutorial will be about how the external components can be set up so as to make the updating process safe.
-This will include contract code compilation, testing, and how to get contracts onto the chain using web3.js - the official Ethereum javascript API.

 Happy smart-contracting!